 According to Box Office Mojo, the gross worldwide receipts for U.S. released movies in 2012 was about $27.7 billion; and the BEA put the value add to U.S GDP of the “Motion picture and sound recording industries” in 2011 –the latest year available– at $60.2 billion.
 The U.S. motion picture industry leads the world and the economic contributions of the motion picture and sound recording industries are not modest by any means, so this gives you some idea of the boost shale gas is bringing to the economy.
 The simple fact is our economy does best when all of our industries are doing better.

 About The Author

-Erik Milito is the Director of Upstream and Industry Operations for API.
+Erik Milito is the vice president for upstream and industry operations for API.
 Erik’s work covers regulatory and legislative matters related to domestic exploration and production, including access to domestic oil and natural gas resources both onshore and offshore.
 Prior to his current position, Erik served as managing counsel at API, covering a host of issues, including oil and gas leasing, royalty, environmental, fuels, transportation, safety, and civil justice reform.

 - Offshore Energy: 10 Key Ways Operations Have Been Strengthened

 - Industry's Focus on Cutting Methane Emissions